AndorfLab/ImmPort-Curation-Tool/documentation/FAQ.md

 The *Assessment* template also has an additional field that can contain a date —  "Age at Onset Reported".
 This should reflect the age that corresponds to a field.
 For instance, suppose the question "Do you have type II diabetes?" corresponds to the field DIABETES.
 The next field,  DIABETES_DT, contains the question  "At what age did you get type II diabetes?".
 In this case, you would designate DIABETES_DT in the "Age at Onset Reported" column of the data dictionary.

+## 📂 For the curation tool, where are my outputted files?

+If your files were successfully generated, they will be saved in a *results* folder located in the parent directory of the study files directory you loaded in the “3.
+Study File” tab.

+For example, if your study files directory is `documents/vaccine-study/studyfile`, then the results will be located at `documents/vaccine-study/results`.

+Inside the 'results' folder, you’ll find a subfolder named with the current date.
+The generated templates in TXT format will be inside that dated folder.

+Note: Recreating a template on the same date overrides previous templates there were generated that day.
+Templates generated on different dates are stored in separate dated folders and will not override each other.

+## ✂️ For the outputted templates, what does [CUT] mean?

+If you see [CUT] at the end of an entry, it indicates that the text exceeded the maximum character limit defined by ImmPort.
+The tool automatically truncates the text and appends [CUT] to signal that the original content was longer than allowed.